All Episodes

 We have to have this tunnel.

-They begged the president.
+They beg the president.

-Uh they they run articles here in New York all the time.
+They run articles here in New York all the time.

-What kind of miser is this that he can't give us 11 billion for the tunnel?
+What kind of miser is this that he can't give us $11 billion for the tunnel?

-Supposedly that's nothing, and he should be paying it right away.
+Supposedly, that's nothing, and he should be paying it right away.

 He should be writing the check today.

-But when they ask for five billion for a wall, they'll tell you it's a fortune, you can't spend it, it's a waste of money.
+But when they ask for $5 billion for a wall, they'll tell you it's a fortune.

 But a wall to protect the entire country, the entire border, they can't do it.